styopdev/webpack-interview-questions/README.md

 * What is difference between loader and plugin?

+  A:

-  A: Name loaders you think are very important and helpful
+* Name loaders you think are very important and helpful

    raw-loader, url-loader, html-loader, file-loader, style-loader, css-loader, script-loader, babel-loader, loaders for typescript, coffescript, less, sass, pug, markdown, etc.

-* Name plugins you think are very important and helpful</summary>
+* Name plugins you think are very important and helpful

   A: CommonsChunkPlugin, DefinePlugin, HtmlWebpackPlugin, ExtractTextWebpackPlugin, CompressionWebpackPlugin